danrosselli/starwars-backend/README.md

 # starwars-backend
-Simple backend to search for starwars movie characters written in PHP Symfony
+Simple backend to search for starwars movie characters written in PHP and Symfony

 > composer install